hughker/documentation/onboarding/custom/productFeedXML.md

 ## Custom fields

-Custom fields that are not part of the model above, can be specified in the feed.
+Custom fields that are not part of the model above but can be specified in the feed.
 Custom fields can contain a large panel of information, specific to your products or to your business.
 Defining a custom field make it automatically searchable: customers will be able to make queries to match their inner content.
 Custom fields can also be configured as filters in the Findify Merchant Dashboard.

-Only the custom fields that have a type **String** or **Double** are accepted.
+__At the moment, only custom fields that have a type of **String** or **Double** are accepted.__

-To include new custom fields, add a new element whose name is the custom field name in the product element.
+To include new custom fields, add a new element which name is the custom field name in the product element.

 ## Variants

 Your feed can contain variants.
-Specifying the optional field “item_group_id” and filling it with a common value for the variants you want to group will let us group these variants into 1 product.
+Specifying the optional field __*item_group_id*__ and filling it with a common value for the variants you want to group will let us group these variants into 1 product.

 If your model does not permit it, grouping the variants according to the product URL or another field from the set of mandatory fields is also possible.
-Let us know if you want to make this happen.
+Let us know at yourfriends@findify.io if you want to make this happen.

 ## Product feed example in XML

-The following example contains all the mandatory fields, some of the optional fields and the custom_field "gender".
+The following example contains all the mandatory fields, some of the optional fields and the custom_field "*gender*".

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>